awlondon/d9l294il0oqy-dqr3/docs/operations/host_SOP.md

   - A clear seat label (A-12, etc.).
   - A visible QR code sign ("Scan to order from this seat").
   - Replace any missing or damaged signs.
-- Check with the café that KDS / POS are online and receiving test orders.
+- Check with the cafe that KDS / POS are online and receiving test orders.

 ## B. Standard Check-In Flow – Member
 ### Greet